Gamma-ray emission from the Seyfert galaxy NGC 4151: Multi-messenger implications for ultra-fast outflows: Conclusions

-This source has two clear independent detections of a mildly-relativistic UFO from its core region.
-Thus, we interpret the $\gamma$-ray emission in the context of particle acceleration at the wind termination shock of the UFO where $\gamma$-rays as well as high-energy neutrinos are produced via inelastic pp interactions in the shocked ambient medium.
+NGC~4151 hosts a mildly-relativistic UFO in its core region detected by Suzaku and XMM-Newton.
+Thus, we interpret the gamma-ray emission in the context of particle acceleration at the wind termination shock of the UFO where gamma-rays as well as HE neutrinos are produced via inelastic pp interactions in the shocked ambient medium.
 We notice, in particular, that the particle acceleration model is well constrained by the parameters obtained from X-ray observations and it is energetically motivated by standard parametric assumptions typical for the test-particle regime, namely the pressure of accelerated particles is $\lesssim 10 \%$ of the ram pressure at the shock.
-We find that particles could reach energies as high as $100\,{\rm PeV}$ in this UFO.

-The high-energy neutrino flux associated to the $\gamma$-ray observation is self-consistently computed in the context of the UFO model and we observe that it is about two orders of magnitude below the sensitivity of the IceCube observatory.
-We note, however, that a recent IceCube analysis found compelling evidence for neutrino emission of the Seyfert 2 galaxy NGC\,1068.
-The same analysis also found indications for neutrino emission in the vicinity of NGC\,4151, although with much lower significance.
+We find that particles could reach energies as high as $10^2 \,{\rm PeV}$ in this UFO.
+We additionally highlight that from the star-formation rate (SFR) inferred for NGC~4151 ($0.25 \, \rm M_{\odot} \, yr^{-1}$ \cite{Erroz-Ferrer_2015}) one can predict the following gamma-ray luminosity $L_{\gamma}^{\rm (SFR)} \approx 2.9 \cdot 10^{38} \, \rm erg \, s^{-1}$ adopting the SFR-to-gamma correlation typical of star forming galaxies \citep[][]{Kornecki-1,Kornecki-2}.
+Interestingly, such luminosity is more than two orders of magnitude smaller than what we obtain with our measurement: $L_{\gamma} \approx 3.65 \cdot 10^{40} \, \rm erg \, s^{-1}$.
+This is a strong and clean indication that the gamma-ray emission is related to the AGN activity taking place in NGC~4151.
+The HE neutrino flux associated to the gamma-ray observation is self-consistently computed in the context of the UFO model and we observe that it is about two orders of magnitude below the sensitivity of the IceCube observatory.

-If NGC\,4151 was confirmed as a neutrino source at the level of IceCube's present sensitivity, it would imply that NGC\,4151 hosts a hidden accelerator with relatively low $\gamma$-ray counterpart, {\it e.g.}~close to the accretion disk with $\gamma$-ray absorption in the AGN corona.
-We provide an estimate of the maximum neutrino emission achievable under calorimetric conditions and show that it is consistent with a flux as high as the present IceCube sensitivity level.
+We note, however, that recent IceCube analyses find indications for neutrino emission in the vicinity of NGC\,4151 \cite{IceCube:2022der,Neronov_icecube,Abbasi24,IceCube-Seyfert}.
+If NGC\,4151 was confirmed as a neutrino source at the level of the observations it would imply that NGC\,4151 hosts a partially hidden accelerator with relatively low GeV counterpart, {\it e.g.}~close to the accretion disk with gamma-ray absorption in the AGN nearest neighborhood.
+We provide an estimate of the maximum neutrino emission achievable under calorimetric conditions and $E^{-2}$ spectral shape, and show that it is consistent with a flux as high as the present IceCube sensitivity level and the order of magnitude found in the observations.